aphanotus/openEd/BI164.Evolution.and.Diversity/reading.guides.md

 **Transmission Genetics (or “Mendel and the Gene”)**

 > [!TIP]
 > Chapter 14 has a lot for us to cover!
-Spread out your reading, and I suggest going in the order listed above.
+Spread out your reading, and I suggest going in the order listed below.
 That's the order in which we will cover topics in the lecture.

 #### Reading